DenisLug/PicoTLS-wiki/Using-picotls.md

 } while (ret == PTLS_ERROR_IN_PROGRESS);

 if (ret == 0) {
-    // handshake succeeded (and we might have some application data after
+    // handshake succeeded (we might have some application data after
-    // recvbuf + roff
+    // recvbuf + roff)
 } else {
     // handshake failed
 }
 ```

+The last argument of `ptls_handshake` can be used to set and / or obtain additional information related to the handshake (e.g. use of session ticket, handle TLS extensions).